arjun-menon/tax-analyzer/ReadMe.md

 One credit that most unmarried individuals with no dependents almost certainly qualify for is the [NYC school tax credit](http://www.tax.ny.gov/pit/credits/new_york_city_credits.htm#nyc_school) (file with [form NYC-210](http://www.tax.ny.gov/pdf/current_forms/it/nyc210_fill_in.pdf); see [instructions](http://www.tax.ny.gov/pdf/current_forms/it/nyc210i.pdf)).

 If you are a low-income individual you might qualify for a wide variety of credits such as the [NYS Household Credit](http://www.tax.ny.gov/pit/credits/household_credit.htm), the [NYS earned income credit](http://www.tax.ny.gov/pit/credits/earned_income_credit.htm), the federal [EITC](http://www.irs.gov/Individuals/EITC,-Earned-Income-Tax-Credit,-Questions-and-Answers), the federal [Saver's Credit](http://www.irs.gov/Retirement-Plans/Plan-Participant,-Employee/Retirement-Topics-Retirement-Savings-Contributions-Credit-%28Saver%E2%80%99s-Credit%29), and a bevvy of other credits.

+This tool doesn't take into account the [Alternative Minimum Tax](https://en.wikipedia.org/wiki/Alternative_minimum_tax) (AMT).
+If you take a large number of deductions, you may be subject to higher than ordinary federal income tax.

 Sources
 -------